-- b) Mix the soil and compost so the "Water Quality Mixture": - i) Is comprised of between 20% 25% compost and between 75% 80% soil. - ii) Has a pH between 5.5 and 8.0. - iii) Does not have clumps greater than 3 inches in any direction. - c) Amended Native Soil If amending native soil, add compost so that the top 18 inches is roughly 30% compost.
-Compost must meet ODOT specification Section 03020. - 19) Vegetation: This vegetation standard shall be implemented per the requirements in each BMP section as applicable.
-If this vegetation standard is not specified or implemented, all disturbed ground within a stormwater facility must be stabilized per the Ground Stabilization Standards in Section 4.3.2.17. - a) Landscape plans must be submitted per the submittal requirements outlined in Chapter 6. - b) Vegetation planting density must be provided per Table 4.2 or 4.3 below, Table 4.4 is optional.
-Additional planting, siting, and plant selection guidance is provided in Appendix E.
+- b) Mix the soil and compost so the "Water Quality Mixture": - i) Is comprised of between 20% 25% compost and between 75% 80% soil. - ii) Has a pH between 5.5 and 8.0. - iii) Does not have clumps greater than 3 inches in any direction.

+- c) Amended Native Soil If amending native soil, add compost so that the top 18 inches is roughly 30% compost.
+Compost must meet ODOT specification Section 03020. - 20) Vegetation Standard: This vegetation standard shall be implemented per the requirements in each BMP section as applicable.
+If this vegetation standard is not specified or implemented, all disturbed ground within a stormwater facility must be stabilized per the Ground Stabilization Standards in Section 4.3.2.18. - a) Landscape plans must be submitted per the submittal requirements outlined in Chapter 6. - b) Vegetation planting density must be provided per Table 4.2 below, Table 4.3 is optional. - c) As an alternative to the plant number and spacing requirements in Table 4.2, 100% perennial native low-mow or no-mow seed coverage may be used, density shall be per the supplier's guidelines.
+Table 4.4 provides an acceptable seed mix and application rate for the Rogue Valley. - d) 90% of the Treatment area must have vegetation cover after three years.
+Vegetation must be maintained per the Operation and Maintenance Manual and Declaration of Covenants recorded for the facility.
+Irrigation, establishment period maintenance, soil depth, plant choice, and planting technique are important factors in achieving the required vegetation coverage.
+Inground irrigation is strongly recommended.
+Additional guidance on these topics can be found in Appendix E.